Andrew and Tristan Tate faced 21 charges in England, the prosecution said. - ExBulletin

 The pair was born in the United States, but after his parents divorced, he moved to Luton, England with his mother.

-In recent years, Andrew Tate, which is explained by itself, has built a large -scale online location that shares fast cars, private jets and yachts, including more than 10 million followers in X.
+In recent years, Andrew Tate has previously established a large online location, including X and more than 10 million followers of Twitter, sharing the lifestyle of fast cars, private jets and yachts.

 He and his brothers were first arrested in Romania in December 2022, and Andrew was accused of rape and trafficking, and Tristan was suspected of trafficking.

 They all rejected prosecution and spent months with household pensions.
-One and a half years later, in August 2024, they faced new charges in Romania, including sexual intercourse with minors and human trafficking minors.
+One year later, in August 2024, they faced new charges, including sexual intercourse with minors and human trafficking minors, and all of these rejected.

-Separately, the Bedford Shers was detained in Bukurestee in March 2024 after saying that he had a warrant for arrest for allegations of rape and trafficking.

-According to the brother's legal representative, the British suspicion dates back between 2012 and 2015.
-At the time of the arrest, Tate said, “refusing all charges and” very innocent people. “

 |